Information Theory for Complex Systems Scientists: Information Estimators

 One of the biggest benefits of information theoretic analysis of is that it is sensitive to nonlinear relationships between interacting variables.
 In complex systems, which are dominated by nonlinear interactions, this can be significant.
 However, if a researcher knows that their data is already multivariate-normally distributed (or only cares about linear interactions), analytic relationships between information theoretic and classical parametric measures exist.
 For the marginal and joint entropies:

-Where $\sigma^2$ is the standard deviation and $|\Sigma|$ is the determinate of the $n$-dimensional covariance matrix.
-In general, for a continuous, univariate distribution on the interval $[-\infty,\infty]$ and with fixed mean $\mu$ and variance $\sigma$, the Gaussian distribution is the maximum entropy distribution.
-For a multivariate distribution with infinite support, fixed mean, and fixed, pairwise covariances, the multivariate Gaussian is the maximum entropy distribution possible \cite{cover_elements_2012}.
+Where $\sigma$ is the variance and $|\Sigma|$ is the determinate of the $N$-dimensional covariance matrix.
+For a continuous, univariate distribution on the interval $[-\infty,\infty]$ and with fixed mean $\mu$ and variance $\sigma$, the Gaussian distribution is the maximum entropy distribution.
+For a multivariate distribution with infinite support, fixed means, and fixed, pairwise covariances, the multivariate Gaussian is the maximum entropy distribution possible \cite{cover_elements_2012}.

 For largely historical reasons, Guassian estimates of information-theoretic quantities are given in nats, rather bits.
 For bivariate mutual information, the following equality holds: